rwredding/jerrycurl/README.md

 > If you already have an empty database running that can be used for testing, you can manually specify its connection string in the environment variable `JERRY_SQLSERVER_CONN`, `JERRY_MYSQL_CONN`, `JERRY_POSTGRES_CONN` or `JERRY_ORACLE_CONN`.

 > Pulling the Oracle Database image requires that you are logged into Docker and have accepted their [terms of service](https://hub.docker.com/_/oracle-database-enterprise-edition).

-## License
-Copyright © 2019 AC Dancode

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with this program.
-If not, see http://www.gnu.org/licenses/.

-## Legal
-By submitting a Pull Request, you disavow any rights or claims to any changes submitted to the Jerrycurl project and assign the copyright of those changes to AC Dancode.

-If you cannot or do not want to reassign those rights (your employment contract for your employer may not allow this), you should not submit a PR.
-Open an issue and someone else can do the work.

-This is a legal way of saying "If you submit a PR to us, that code becomes ours".
-99.9% of the time that's what you intend anyways; we hope it doesn't scare you away from contributing.